-The radar system according to invention for detecting the 65 environment of a motor vehicle comprises transmission means for emitting transmission signals using at least two transmitter antennas, receiving means for receiving transmission signals reflected by objects using one or more receiver antennas, wherein each antenna comprises a phase center.
-Furthermore, signal processing means are provided for processing the received signals.
-Received signals are acquired from different combinations of transmitter and receiver antennas.
-In each combination one transmitter and one receiver antenna each is active.
+Received signals are acquired from different combinations of these transmission and receiver antennas.
+In each combination at least one transmitter and one receiver antenna is active.
 The received signals thus result from reflected signals, which each originate from a transmitter antenna and are received by a receiver antenna.
 To each combination a relative phase center can be assigned, which is defined as the sum of the two vectors from a reference point to the phase centers of the respective transmitter and receiver antenna.